hdshea/KaplanStatModeling/SamplingExamples.md

 H. David Shea
 3 March 2021

+### Data

-Examples below use the mosaic TenMileRace data set.
+Examples below use the mosaic TenMileRace dataset.
 These data are running times for 8636 registered participants in the Cherry Blossom Ten Mile Race held in Washington, D.C. in April 2005.
 Skimmed output
 follows: